DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 1-3, 5-11 and 14-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Dash et al. (US 20200314872 A1) in view of Luo et al. (US 20250227756 A1).
+Claims 1-3, 5-10, 13-20 are rejected under 35 U.S.C.
+103 as being unpatentable over Dash et al. (US 20200314872 A1) in view of Pakrooh et al. (US 20260142688 A1) and in further view of Luo et al. (US 20250227756 A1).

 However, Luo et al. teaches interrupting, by the WLAN sub-system, the WPAN activity to transmit at least a portion of a first WLAN packet within a remainder of the first time slot (Paragraph 81, 84, 129, 134, 155, 158, 162, The passage teaches suspending ongoing activity on a busy primary channel (tracked via NAV from CTS/RTS/CTS) and, while that occupancy persists, transmitting data on an idle secondary channel for a duration constrained to the remaining busy period, thereby inserting a WLAN transmission within the remainder of the time window occupied by the other technology).

-Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to provide interrupting, by the WLAN sub-system, the WPAN activity to transmit at least a portion of a first WLAN packet within a remainder of the first time slot as taught by Luo et al. in the system of Dash et al., so that it would allow the WLAN sub-system to opportunistically utilize otherwise unused residual airtime of an ongoing WPAN transmission to improve spectrum efficiency and coexistence performance without extending or disrupting the WPAN communication.
+Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to provide interrupting, by the WLAN sub-system, the WPAN activity to transmit at least a portion of a first WLAN packet within a remainder of the first time slot as taught by Luo et al. in the combined system of Dash et al. and Pakrooh et al., so that it would allow the WLAN sub-system to opportunistically utilize otherwise unused residual airtime of an ongoing WPAN transmission to improve spectrum efficiency and coexistence performance without extending or disrupting the WPAN communication.

 Regarding claim 2, Dash et al. does not explicitly teach transmitting, based on the payload length of the first WPAN packet, a first clear to send to self (CTS-2-Self) frame with an expiration time that includes an amount of time substantially equal to a time it takes for a receiver of the first WPAN packet to receive the first WPAN packet based on the payload length.